tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I kept studying javascript and frontend development.
 I made some improvements to the site I'm doing, and it's being nice.
 I only had very difficult in choose good colors, in have a better design, etc.

 **Thoughts**: I like frontend but I really felt that I'm not too good on this, it's hard for me to remember the html tags, or what command do something in css.
 I stay much more stuck in design problem than in a js problem

+### Day 36 June 18, 2020

+**Today's Progress**: Today I started with node and express to use js as a server.
+I learned how to start the server and how to use nunjucks.

+**Thoughts**: It was easy to learn the basics of node, express, and use the templates because it looks similar to Django.